 Four of Glikmann’s sculptures were featured in the Netflix hit show “Grace and Frankie” in 2018.

-In these two years her work has been featured in group shows all over Southern California, including Tagg Gallery in LA, Gallery 825 on La Cienega in LA and the Fe Gallery in Sacramento.
-She has won awards and honors at:
+In these few years her work has been featured in group shows all over Southern California, including Tagg Gallery in LA, Gallery 825 on La Cienega in LA and the Fe Gallery in Sacramento, and the Palm Springs Art Museum.

 • The Tagg Gallery's LA Open